This section is about how our Earth came to exist & how it came to be covered in water.

 The Start of Life on Earth

-- Although we could not have lived on the earth as it was 3.85 billion years ago, somehow life on earth began back then.
+- Although humans could not have lived on the earth as it was 3.85 billion years ago, somehow a form of life began on earth back then.
 The conditions on earth, although deadly to us now, were just right at that time for life to begin.

 - The life that formed 3.85 billion years ago was very different to the complex life we know today.
 It was very simple.
 It didn't watch TV, it didn't go to school, it didn't drive a car, it didn't even walk, hear or talk.
 It was just one very small cell that did no more than it needed to just live.